 Microsoft recently announced legal action against domains that impersonate the brand using...

-Don’t fall for this trick!
-Follow the tips below:
+Don’t fall for these scams.
+Follow the tips below to stay safe:

 Content provided by KnowBe4